renuo/seo-checklist/README.md

 <img width="100%" alt="renuochecklist2" src="https://user-images.githubusercontent.com/17065978/114165642-06b47580-992d-11eb-8bce-cb873e541869.png">

 <b align="center">
-  The checklist that covers the latest search engine optimisations to help you have a user friendly website that ranks high in search results!
+  The checklist that covers the latest search engine optimisations to help you have a user friendly website that ranks high in search results.
 </b>
 <!-- markdownlint-enable MMD033 -->

 Hi folks!

 As developers, we might not think about SEO right away, while developing a new project.
 But to create a great website that performs well and can be found by possible users, good SEO is always essential.